On the mathematical structure of quantum models of computation based on Hamiltonian minimisation: The Algebra of Programming Hamiltonian Ground States

-Early ideas in quantum computation \cite{Feynman59, Fey82, deutsch1985quantum, Feynman1986, Deutsch73} lead to the so called, gate model of quantum computation (see the book \cite{NC}).
-We will cover the gate model in detail, starting in \S~\ref{chap:qvspc}.
-However, our starting point will be in understanding how to embed computational problem instances into the ground state of the Ising model.
+A universal model of quantum computation is an abstraction of a physical process.
+The abstract model is then proven to---in principle---be able to emulate any quantum circuit efficiently in the circuits size.
+Early ideas in quantum computation~\cite{Feynman59, Fey82, deutsch1985quantum, Feynman1986, Deutsch73} lead to the so called, circuit (a.k.a.~gate) model of quantum computation (see the book \cite{NC}).
+In the history of quantum computation, several other models have been proven to be universal models of quantum computation through their computational equivalence to the defacto quantum circuit model~\cite{NC}.
+This includes adiabatic quantum computation~\cite{farhi2014quantum, 2004quant.ph..5098A} both discrete and continuous quantum walks~\cite{PhysRevLett.102.180501, Lovett_2010}, measurement based quantum computation~\cite{PhysRevLett.97.150504} as well as this authors installment proving universality of the variational model~\cite{UVQC}.

-To understand contemporary quantum computing applications, we will adopt the view of computation in terms of ground states of physical systems \cite{KSV02, 2004quant.ph..5098A}.
-This will later be used as a foundation to understand the modern class of variational quantum algorithms \cite{2014NatCo...5E4213P} defined as a model of computation in \cite{UVQC}.
-The approach taken provides an elegant and practical connection between computer science and physics.
+To study contemporary quantum computing applications, we will adopt the view of computation in terms of ground states of Hamiltonians \cite{KSV02, 2004quant.ph..5098A}.
+This will later be used as a foundation to understand the modern class of variational quantum algorithms \cite{2014NatCo...5E4213P, UVQC}.
+The approach taken provides an elegant and practical connection between theoretical computer science and mathematical physics.
 On one hand, computational complexity can classify ground state problems.
 On the other hand, physical systems can be constructed and their ground states can be accessed and used as a computational resource.

-The computational properties of ground states are the unifying theme of this monograph and indeed, offer a golden thread connecting the contemporary fundamental underpinnings behind advanced techniques to program quantum enhanced processors, of all types.
+The computational properties of ground states are the unifying theme of this thesis and indeed, offer a golden thread connecting the contemporary fundamental underpinnings behind advanced techniques to program quantum enhanced processors, of many types.
 We want to begin by explaining the core ideas as simply and as plainly as possible.
+Our starting point is the generalized Ising model: proven to be universal for classical computation.
 We will then develop these ideas piece-wise as our journey together through these pages commences.
+We will later extend the techniques developed in this chapter to the case of Hamiltonians with non-diagonal (a.k.a.~non-commuting terms) which are proven to be universal models for ground state quantum computation.

-We are concerned with instances of two general problems, where a problem is defined as a {\it class} in complexity theory.
+We are concerned with instances of two general problems, where a problem is defined as a {\it set} (class) in complexity theory.
 The first is a decision problem, which serves essentially as a theoretical tool to study the limits of computation.